 Year 1 provides a sound foundation in both the practice and theory of archaeology.
-Students are required to attend the summer training excavation for four weeks during the first summer vacation and should ensure that they have accommodation available during late May and June.
+You are required to attend the summer training excavation for four weeks during the first summer vacation and should ensure you have accommodation available during late May and June.

-Students pursuing the four-year BSc (Hons) Archaeological Practice pathway participate in a year-long industry placement in their third year.
-This is a non-credit bearing year of study.
-On successful completion of the placement year, students earn a Portfolio of Professional Practice to demonstrate their experience to potential employers.
+If you pursue the four-year BSc (Hons) Archaeological Practice pathway you will participate in a year-long industry placement in your third year.
+This is a non-credit-bearing year of study.
+On successful completion of the placement year, you gain a Portfolio of Professional Practice to demonstrate your experience to potential employers.

 The Department of Archaeology at the University of Winchester is a Registered Organisation with the Chartered Institute for Archaeologists (CIfA).
-Students can become Affiliates of the CIfA.
-After graduation they can build up field experience to progress to full membership categories.
+You can become Affiliates of the CIfA.
+After graduation you can build up field experience to progress to full membership categories.

 - Introduction to Archaeology